 Where to sleep in Chiapas

-The coffee farms Hamburg, Ireland and Aargau have lodging service.
+The coffee farms Hamburg, Ireland, and Aargau have lodging services.

 What to buy in Chiapas

 Each of the coffee plantations has coffee beans or ground coffee for sale.
 You can also buy various products made from coffee such as liquor, sauces, and roasted beans with chocolate.
 In addition, mango, carambola, and papaya, and organic honey are made on the farms.
 Another suggestion is to buy accessories made with coffee beans.

 Coffee was discovered in Ethiopia around the ninth century when a shepherd realized that his flock of goats was exalted after eating a small red fruit, then decided to try it, and soon, he was euphoric.
 Little by little he began to conquer territory in the world as a delicious aromatic drink in Europe and arrived in Italy in 1645.
 Then the pastor is informed by an Abbot of a nearby temple, who gives his monks a drink of the monks.
 From then on, he began to gain fame in the old world.
 However, the Europeans tried to cultivate it uselessly, until it arrived in America, aboard the boats that exchanged exotic goods, it was in this continent where it found the propitious climate for its reproduction.
 Coffee was grown in Chiapas since 1820.